Ankia-Fuls/fem-e-commerce-page/Planning.md

 # Menu

-- Hamburger menu
-- Reference prev project
-- Keep in mind inert and focus for accessibility
+- Add the inert to the main page using redux later.
+- Check die open en close button focus

 # Lightbox